EricPryzant/ericpryzant.github.io/_posts/2021-02-19-Riddler-Jenga.md

 (Note: This problem is not asking for the average height of the tower after any unbalanced blocks have fallen off.
 It is asking for the average number of blocks added in order to make the tower collapse in the first place.)

 ## Solution

+We're going to attack this problem empirically to derive a solution through many many many simulations.
+We could absolutely derive an answer from theory by applying basic statistics but it's more fun and good practice to solve this through code.
 ```
 ## Initialize all necessary variables
 import random